 6. The SS shall transmit PDSCH via PDCCH DCI format 1_1 for C_RNTI to transmit the DL RMC according to the Median CQI value from step 4 and shall not react to the UE’s wideband CQI reports.
 The SS sends downlink MAC padding bits on the DL RMC.
-For any PDSCH transmitted by the SS, record the associated ACK, NACK and statDTX responses.
-The responses are then filtered as follows: for the sequence of responses for each HARQ process, discard all the statDTX responses.
-Continue to gather data until the number of filtered ACK+NACK responses reaches 1000.
-Record the BLER (NACK / ACK + NACK) for Median CQI and measure the average throughput according to Annex TBD.
+Measure the average throughput according to Annex G.3.3 and G.3.4.
 Declare the throughput as .